lichfiet/file-explorer-infra/README.md

 # file-explorer-infra

-This is the backend for the file explorer project, a full setup guide will exist in the [lichfiet/file-explorer-web](https://github.com/lichfiet/file-explorer-web) repository soon, but this will walk you through how to set up your AWS services with Terraform.
+This is the AWS Infrastructure for the file explorer project, a full setup guide will exist in the [lichfiet/file-explorer-web](https://github.com/lichfiet/file-explorer-web) repository at some point, but this will walk you through how to set up your AWS services with Terraform.

 ## How to use